-- within a corporate environment - producing better organizational performance and effectiveness
+- Within a corporate environment - producing better organisational performance and effectiveness

 The influence of these human development factors on people, and their response to change, is considerable.

-(See also McGregor's XY Theory, which includes aspects of humanistic thinking, and usefully positions them in the context of corporate organizations, management, motivational development, etc.)
+See also McGregor's XY Theory, which includes aspects of humanistic thinking, and usefully positions them in the context of corporate organisations, management, motivational development, etc.

 NLP states that the greater the mental, physical and emotional rapport with yourself, the greater your health, well-being and inner peace.
 As a result, the greater your ability to relate to and influence others.
 Other pivotal aspects are:

-- knowing what you want - setting your goal or outcome
+- Knowing what you want - set your goal or outcome

 See also the detailed free introductory guide to Neuro-Linguistic Programming.